 - When can I withdraw money from my super fund?

 - Do I have any insurance within my super?

 - What happens to my super if I change jobs?

-- Should I consolidate my current super funds?
+- Should I consolidate my super funds into one?

-- How will I know the amount of super I will need?
+- How do I work out the amount of super I will need?

-- What are the implications of contributing more money into my super fund?
+- What are the implications of contributing more money to my super?